HellhoundAI/Synthetic-Dataset-Generator/README.md

 ## Log and attack file format
 The following format must be observed for both the attack file and log file:
 1. The first line must have column names (placeholder = id,uzivatel,datum,url,odkud,oblast,parametry)
-2. The last line must be empty - for a file with 10 lines, the 9th line must end with a newline character, e.g. "4,radoslav,4,yahoo,venku,eduroam,pc\n", and the 10th line will be just empty "".
+2. The last line must end with a newline character, e.g. "4,radoslav,4,yahoo,venku,eduroam,pc\n".

 The program checks for correct format, so you will be warned if it is incorrect.
 You can check the included test_attack.txt and test.txt file for reference.